AbigailSibazeu/ePortfolio/README.md

 ## Overview
-This repository documents my procedures for developing my ePortfolio as the CS499 Computer Science Capstone course final project.
-Creating a professional portfolio that showcases my unique abilities and talents is one of the best visual communication tools to demonstrate our value to potential employers.
-The content of the ePortfolio is a solid starting point to clear ideas that showcase my skills across the key fields of Computer Science.
-The included artifacts of some of the courses in the Computer Science Program represent my growth in the key categories of software design/engineering, algorithms and data structures, and databases.
+This repository documents my process for developing my ePortfolio as part of the CS499 Computer Science Capstone final project.
+A professional portfolio is a powerful visual communication tool that highlights my unique skills and talents, effectively demonstrating my value to potential employers.
+The ePortfolio serves as a strong foundation for showcasing my expertise across key areas of Computer Science.
+It includes artifacts from various courses in the Computer Science program, reflecting my growth in software design/engineering, algorithms and data structures, and databases.

 ---
 ---

-Some artifacts could demonstrate my skills in one category and illustrate skills across other key categories.
-As an own program practice, the artifacts chosen have been enhanced and presented beyond the course requirements, establishing a quality of work, addressing their limitations or inconsistencies, and mitigating vulnerabilities.
-The portfolio conveys the impression that I am strongly motivated, well organized, and accomplished in Computer Science major in Software Engineering.
+Some artifacts highlight proficiency in a single category, while others demonstrate skills across multiple domains.
+As part of my professional development, I have refined and enhanced these artifacts beyond course requirements—improving their quality, addressing limitations, and mitigating vulnerabilities.
+This portfolio not only showcases my technical abilities but also reflects my motivation, organization, and accomplishments as a Computer Science major specializing in Software Engineering.

 ## Self-Reflections

 ### Assignment One: Self-Introduction

-This paper is an informative self-introduction related to the computer science courses concepts applicable to my personal experiences.
-It is about sharing personal opinions and viewpoints and engaging with course concepts and materials deeper, more reflective.
+This paper serves as an informative self-introduction, connecting key computer science concepts from my coursework to my personal experiences.
+It provides an opportunity to share my perspectives, reflect on course materials, and engage with concepts in a deeper, more meaningful way.

 ### Journal: Career Choice

-This paper reflects on my career choice and plans for the future due to the Computer Science program.
-It recalls why I have remained more consistent in my career plans and how my thinking about my career has evolved.
-I comment on some research about my career choices and how this has impacted my thinking.
+This paper explores my career choices and future plans as shaped by the Computer Science program.
+It reflects on why I have remained committed to my career path, how my thinking has evolved, and the impact of research on my decision-making process.

 ### Journal: Capstone Reflection

-This paper is a course submission reflection of my journey through the CS499 Computer Science Capstone course assignments.
-I discuss how I reached the five-course outcomes by enhancing the included artifacts in my ePortfolio, and the accomplishment of creating a professional ePortfolio that showcases my knowledge, skills, and abilities from the Computer Science program.
+This paper is a reflective submission for the CS499 Computer Science Capstone course, documenting my journey through the assignments.
+I discuss how I achieved the five-course outcomes by enhancing the artifacts in my ePortfolio and successfully creating a professional portfolio that demonstrates my knowledge, skills, and abilities.

 ### ePortfolio Selection and Software Design Document

-This paper is an initial plan describing how I meet the ePortfolio requirements.
-While the plan submitted was not final, it is a solid starting point with clear ideas for review.
-This assignment may be seen as a way of beginning a conversation that results in a challenging but practical plan to produce an ePortfolio that showcases my skills across the key fields of computer science:
+This paper outlines my initial plan for meeting the ePortfolio requirements.
+While not the final version, it serves as a strong foundation with well-defined ideas for further refinement.
+This assignment represents the beginning of a structured process aimed at developing a compelling ePortfolio that showcases my skills across key areas of computer science:

 Software engineering and design,
 Algorithms and data structure,